Usha-Mounika/Samsung_PD/README.md

 A Blocking Statement evaluates statements in the order they are written inside the always block.
 The Blocking Statements use **=** for assigning values.
 A Non-BLocking Statement evaluates all the assigning variables at once on the RHS and assign to those on LHS when it enters always block.
 The Non-Blocking Statements use **<=** for assigning values.

+Nonblocking assignments are only made to register data types and are therefore only permitted inside of procedural blocks, such as initial blocks and always blocks.
+Nonblocking assignments are not permitted in continuous assignments.

 This improper assignment sometimes cause mismatches due to improper use of blocking Statements.

+- Combinational (always@*) →blocking (=) assignment.
+- Sequential (always@posedge) → non-blocking (<=) assignment
+- Always separate sequential and combinational logic

 **Caveats with Blocking Statements**:
 In this example, the flip flop assignment varies the number of flipflops dimulated in the circuit.
 These caveats can be avoided by using Non-Blocking Statements.